two-trick-pony-NL/Django_AWS_Lightsail_Template/readme.md

 ### 3. Update GitHub Repository Secrets

 In your GitHub repository, go to `Settings` -> `Secrets` and add the following secrets:
+- `DJANGO_SECRET_KEY`: can be anything you want ideally a long string.
+Make sure to have the same string locally as in github as otherwise your sessions won't match.
 - `AWS_ACCESS_KEY_ID`: Your AWS access key ID. from step 2
 - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key. from step 2
 - `AWS_REGION`: Your AWS region (e.g., `us-east-1`). this must match what you did in step 1